ropensci-archive/roweb2/content/blog/2017-01-09-sustaining-research-projects.md

 ---
-slug: "sustaining-research-projects"
+slug: sustaining-research-projects
-title: "A guide to sustainability models for research software projects"
+title: A guide to sustainability models for research software projects
-date: 2017-01-09
+date: '2017-01-09'
 authors:
   - name: Daniel S. Katz
     url: http://danielskatz.org
-categories:
-  - blog
+categories: blog
 tags:
   - community
   - sustainability
 ---

 A research project often starts with a bright idea and an initial commitment of volunteer time, or perhaps,